PatricAugusto/PatricAugusto/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Patric and I'm a Front-End Developer, from Brazil!</h2>

 ###